 Gold Coast Health Plan (GCHP) has created a convenient online provider attestation form that will allow for the timely acquisition and gathering of network reporting requirements required by the state Department of Health Care Services (DHCS).

-Beacon Health Options partners with Gold Coast Health Plan (GCHP) to manage the mental health benefit of Medi-Cal beneficiaries.
-The Primary Care Provider (PCP) referral form allows PCPs access to the services available through Beacon.
+Carelon Behavioral Health (formerly Beacon Health Options) partners with Gold Coast Health Plan (GCHP) to manage the mental health benefit of Medi-Cal beneficiaries.
+The Primary Care Provider (PCP) referral form allows PCPs access to the services available through Carelon.

 In compliance with CAQH CORE Operating Rules, Gold Coast Health Plan (GCHP) now offers providers the following options: